If you meet all eligibility requirements you will automatically be considered for one of the fully funded places.

 Dr Catherine Mills is course director and deputy director of the Centre for Environmental History and Policy.
 She joined the University of Stirling in 2009 after successfully completing a Wellcome-funded post-doctoral fellowship at the University of Exeter.
 Catherine has a research background in the historical management of ‘unhealthy environments’ with an emphasis on both the urban atmosphere and the underground workplace in nineteenth and twentieth century Britain.
 Since moving to Stirling, Catherine’s research has shifted more towards understanding the specific industrial processes that create ‘unhealthy environments’ and how post-industrial derelict and contaminated landscapes are perceived, experienced and understood over time.
 She adopts a strong interdisciplinary approach to her research by combining traditional archival material with geo-archaeological and environmental investigation.
 She is currently working on a series of inter-related projects exploring the unrealised environmental impacts and associated cultural and health legacies of rural industrialisation.

-She has published on the occupational health of Cornish miners’, urban air pollution and her first monograph explored the health and safety regulation of the British mining industries, 1800-1914.
+She has previously published on the occupational health of Cornish miners’, urban air pollution and her first monograph explored the health and safety regulation of the British mining industries, 1800-1914.
+More recently Catherine has worked on historic occupational exposure to heavy metals poisoning and the landscape legacies of non-ferrous metal extraction.

 Professor Ian Simpson